pmittal123/stock-market-prediction-model/readme.md

 ## 🗂️ Project Structure

 📦StockPricePrediction
-├── lstm_stock_predictor.py # Main script for training and prediction
+├── pridiction using lstm.ipynb # Main script for training and prediction
 ├── README.md # Documentation (you are here)